My first time to re-purpose crayons, or make my own crayon shapes, was last year.

-You can read my full step by step tutorial for melting crayons into fun shapes.
-In the meantime, here is a quick overview for making your own Valentines using broken crayons and a free printable.
+You can read my full step by step tutorial for heart shaped melted crayons into fun shapes.
+Here is a quick way to use these crayons to make printable Valentines for your kiddos friends.

 Actually two free printables- a version for girls and a version for boys.

-I grabbed this heart-shaped muffin form from Target last year in the dollar bins.
+I grabbed this heart-shaped muffin form from Target last year in the dollar bins, but you can buy a heart shaped silicone mold online.
 You do want to make sure whatever you are using is oven safe.
 Some of the smaller heart shapes are intended for making ice cubes only.

 I like to fill each heart shape with the equivalent of three full crayons broken into pieces.